Language:

 When learning Portuguese, students might worry about verb conjugations and the right pronunciation.
 However, when coming to Brazil, we highly suggest you learn a few cool adjectives in Portuguese you can use daily.

-We are sure you will be dying to say how beautiful the Cariocas are, how wonderful Rio de Janeiro beaches can be and how tasty the Brazilian feijoada is.
+We are sure you will be dying to say how beautiful the Cariocas are, how wonderful Rio de Janeiro beaches can be, and how tasty the Brazilian feijoada is.
 Therefore, learning adjectives in Portuguese can be an ace up your sleeve when expressing your feelings about Brazil or telling people about the incredible experiences you had in the Marvellous City.

 Caminhos lists below a few cool adjectives every Brazilian Portuguese beginner must know!

-Have in mind that most adjectives have gender in Portuguese: they are either masculine or feminine, switching the last letter of the word when representing each gender.
+Attention!
+Keep in mind that most adjectives have gender in Portuguese: they are either masculine or feminine, switching the last letter of the word when representing each gender.

-1. Maneiro
+Toggle1.
+Maneiro

 Cariocas love to use this adjective to express how cool something or someone is!